 Some airports, seaports, train stations, bus stations and major sporting event venues have installed very sensitive radiation detectors.
-It is possible that these detectors may be triggered by the small amount of radioactivity remaining in your child's body on the days following their scan.
-Therefore, if you are planning to travel with your child within seven days following their scan, it is recommended that you carry the appointment letter to show to officials if necessary.
+It is possible that these detectors may be triggered by the small amount of radioactivity remaining in your child's body on the days following the scan.
+Therefore, if you are planning to travel with your child within seven days following his/her scan, it is recommended that you carry their appointment letter to show to officials if necessary.